Becoming an Actuary

 - Where to look: The SOA keeps a directory of firms that offer internships and entry-level actuarial positions, which can be found here.
 This list is by no means exhaustive.
 Many entry-level positions are only listed on the individual company’s website.
 Even if a company doesn’t have a position listed, don’t be afraid to cold email any company that employs actuaries.
 Also, don’t forget to ask everyone you know if they know anyone that could help you get an interview.

 - Internships: An internship is a great way to start your career.
 Many job postings for entry level actuary positions express a preference for candidates that have completed an internship.
 An internship can help you make sure that actuarial work is right for you, and you might be more comfortable asking a lot of questions as an intern.
 Most importantly an internship can lead to a full time position.
-If you are looking to stay local Pacific Source has offered summer internships in the past.

 Some useful links